Sustainable Urban Environments (SUEN)

 SUEN 6964.
 Co-op Work Experience.
 0 Hours.

 Offers eligible students an opportunity for work experience.
-Prereq.
-Restricted to students in sustainable urban environments.
+May be repeated up to two times.

 SUEN 6966.
 Practicum.
 1-4 Hours.